MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/build-release-assets/vscode-extension.md

 ## Sample

-This uses the standard [Create Release](https://github.com/actions/create-release) and [Upload Release](https://github.com/actions/upload-release-asset) actions to create a GH release and attach a built package to it as an asset.
+This uses the standard [Create Release](https://github.com/actions/create-release) and [Upload Release Asset](https://github.com/actions/upload-release-asset) actions to create a GH release and attach a built package to it as an asset.

 Copied from [cschleiden/vscode-github-actions](https://github.com/cschleiden/vscode-github-actions/blob/master/.github/workflows/build-preview.yml).